 4. Masala Dosa

 A batter of soaked rice and black lentils is pounded into a pulp and combined to create a thick batter to make the masala dosa, a common southern traditional Indian dish.
-It is frequently topped with grated coconut and chopped coriander after being baked into a thin pancake on a hot, oiled griddle and filled with potatoes, onions, and mustard seeds.

 Are you interested in experiencing the flavors of Indian cuisine?